nicfel/Substitution-model-averaging/README.md

 ## Setting up the analysis in BEAUti

-In this tutorial, we will simplify things by having all four partitions in the alignment evolve under the same Site, Clock and Tree models.
+Depending on which version of the `primate-mtDNA.nex` file you downloaded you will find four partions (noncoding, 1stpos, 2ndpos, and 3rdpos) or five partions (coding, noncoding, 1stpos, 2ndpos, and 3rdpos).
+In case your file contains the  _coding_ partition (which actually consists of all 1st, 2nd, and 3rd positions), you have to delete it by selecting the respective row and clicking on the `-` on the bottom left.
+We will work with the four partions noncoding, 1stpos, 2ndpos, and 3rdpos.
+Additionally, we will simplify things by having all four partitions in the alignment evolve under the same Site, Clock and Tree models.

 > In the **Partitions** panel select all four partitions (with **shift+click**) and then click **Link Site Models**, **Link Clock Models** and **Link Trees**.
 You should rename each model something more informative than noncoding, such as **site**, **clock** and **tree**.
 Rename models by **double-clicking** on the drop-down boxes.